oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-updated | DateTime | The timestamp which indicates the latest updated time of a payment link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not description | String | The description of the payment link/invoice link. payment_reference_number| String | Identifier for QRIS transactions success proof expiration | DateTime | The expiration time of the payment link/invoice link due_date | DateTime | The transaction due date of the payment link/invoice email | String | The email addresses for the payment link/invoice link to be sent.
+updated | DateTime | The timestamp which indicates the latest updated time of a payment link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not description | String | The description of the payment link/invoice link. payment_reference_number| String | Identifier of a payment attempt when the end user successfully completes the payment.
+The reference number is also stated in the end user’s receipt/proof of transaction.
+Available for: QRIS expiration | DateTime | The expiration time of the payment link/invoice link due_date | DateTime | The transaction due date of the payment link/invoice email | String | The email addresses for the payment link/invoice link to be sent.
 You can add up to 3 emails separated by ";"